-Learn more about breaking news at Johnson Winter & Slattery, including major transaction announcements, practitioner appointments and team expansions.
+Our news and media coverage including major transaction announcements, practitioner appointments and team expansions.

-JWS supports a number of community initiatives and not for profit organisations across Australia through pro bono legal work, charitable donations and sponsorships.
+We support a number of community initiatives and not for profit organisations across Australia through pro bono legal work and charitable donations.

-Ranked as a leading Competition/Antitrust lawyer
+Ranked as a leading competition/antitrust lawyer

-Recommended in Competition and Trade law
+Recommended in competition and trade law

-Recognised as a leading lawyer in Competition Law
+Recognised as a leading lawyer in competition law

 “Well-regarded partner Michele Laidlaw is frequently noted for her work for long-term client Qantas.”

 Recognised as a leading competition lawyer in Competition - Future Leaders